MahdyZ7/Inception/README.md

 docker run --init -dp 127.0.0.1:3000:3000 green-leaf
 ```

-Makke is there for ease
+Makefile is there for ease